 So look, I just want to make this key point.

-But Sean B, there is no inflation.
+But Sean, B, there is no inflation.

 The inflation rate in the first quarter was 0.9.

-And so I hope those two.
+And so I hope those people are going to be able to do that.

 Is the Fed going to continue to raise interest rates, which they never did to Obama?